The Beast of Yucca Flats: Legacy

-Some critics have characterized the film as one of the worst science fiction horror films made, and one of the all-time worst films of any kind, even suggesting that it may be worse than Ed Wood's legendarily bad Plan 9 from Outer Space.
-In 1995, the television comedy series Mystery Science Theater 3000 featured The Beast of Yucca Flats, helping the film develop a cult status.
+Some critics have characterized the film as one of the worst science fiction horror films ever made, and one of the all-time worst films of any kind, even suggesting that it may be worse than Ed Wood's notoriously bad Plan 9 from Outer Space.
+In 1995, the television comedy series Mystery Science Theater 3000 featured The Beast of Yucca Flats in episode #621, helping the film develop a cult status.